CPU-THU/MDPeek/README.md

 ## Research Paper

 For more detailed research on MDPeek, please refer to the paper *MDPeek: Breaking Balanced Branches in SGX with Memory Disambiguation Unit Side Channels*, which has been accepted to the Proceedings of the 30th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS 25).

+## License

+This project is now licensed under the terms of the GNU General Public License v3.0 (GPLv3).

+Previously licensed under the Apache License 2.0.